connectifi-co/docs/README.md

 First, run `pnpm i` to install the dependencies.
 Then, run `pnpm dev` to start the development server and visit `localhost:3000`.

+## Deployment and Github Pages

+Prior to deployment run `pnpm predeploy`, then to push the pages to Github pages, `gh-pages -d out`